palantir/atlasdb/docs/source/cluster_management/sweep/standard-sweep.rst

 ~~~~~~~~~~~~~~~~~~

 .. warning::
-   Specifying priority tables can be useful for influencing sweep's behaviour in the short run.
+   Specifying ``priorityTables`` can be useful for influencing sweep's behaviour in the short run.
-   However, while configured, no table that is not marked as a priority table will ever be swept, meaning that old versions of cells will not be cleaned up.
+   However, if any tables are specified as ``priorityTables`` then no other tables will ever be swept, meaning that old versions of cells for those tables will accumulate.
    It is not intended for priority tables to be specified in a steady state, generally speaking.

 There may be situations in which the background sweeper's heuristics for selecting tables to sweep may not satisfy one's requirements.